 Note: Impatient readers may head straight to Quick Start.

-Using Kubebuilder v1 or v2?
-Check the legacy documentation for v1 or v2
+Using previous version of Kubebuilder v1 or v2?
+Check the legacy documentation for v1, v2 or v3

 Who is this for